athena-alpha/athena-alpha/README.md

 # Athena Alpha - [![Twitter](https://img.shields.io/twitter/follow/athena_alpha_?style=social)](https://twitter.com/athena_alpha_)

 ### You: Harder, Better, Faster, Stronger, Richer
 Obsessively private, world class software to help better yourself and the rest of humanity.
-Open source and free to run on your server.
+Free to run on your server.
 This is the master repository of Athena Alpha and contains the framework for orchestration of all containerized services.

 ## 🔥 Features